Hendersonville, Tennessee

-Other notable past and present residents include Conway Twitty.
-(His home, Twitty City, was adapted as the Trinity Music City complex after his death in 1993.)
-In addition, Jean Shepard, Marty Stuart, Kelly Clarkson, Max T. Barnes, Taylor Swift, Young Buck, and Chris Henderson (3 Doors Down) have lived here.

 History

 In 1784 Daniel Smith received a land grant from the state of North Carolina in payment for surveying Middle Tennessee.
 (North Carolina at the time claimed its boundaries extended to this territory across the Appalachian Mountains.)
 He began work on his house later known as Rock Castle, but it was not completed until 1796.
 Due to his surveying trips, he frequently was gone on long journeys, and his wife supervised much of the construction.

 In 1790, William Henderson settled in Sumner County and later became the namesake of the town.
 It was a trading center for the county, which was devoted to the production of tobacco and hemp as commodity crops, and blood livestock: both horses and cattle.
 During the Civil War, Monthaven was used by Union troops as a field hospital, as they occupied Middle Tennessee from 1862 to 1870.
 In the late 20th century, this historic home was listed on the National Register of Historic Places.
 Even before the Emancipation Proclamation of January 1863, refugee slaves with their families found their way to Union lines in the state in search of freedom.
 The Army established a contraband camp near Hendersonville, to offer shelter to the freedmen, help them with supplies and food, and sign them up to work for wages for the Army, often building defenses.
 Missionary societies helped teach both adults and children among the slaves.

 The small city was not incorporated until 1969, as the area continued to be rural and devoted to agriculture and related activities.
 It then had roughly 250 residents and was led by L.H.
 "Dink" Newman.
 Since the late 20th and early 21st centuries, it has grown to become the largest city in the county.